Lower Edmonton, Enfield

 Lower Edmonton is a multi-ethnic community; the main groups being white, black Caribbean and black African.

 The Latymer School operates a selective admission policy and is rated one of the best state schools in the country.
-Founded in 1624 on Church Street, the school moved to Haselbury Road (at the left edge of the map below) in 1910 and went co-educational at the same time.
+Founded in 1624 on Church Street, the school moved to Haselbury Road (at or beyond the left edge of the map below, depending on your screen width) in 1910 and went co-educational at the same time.
 Most of its pupils do not come from the immediate area and those that do are more likely to live in Winchmore Hill than Lower Edmonton.

-The entertainer Bruce Forsyth is among the Latymer School’s alumni.
+The entertainer Bruce Forsyth was among the Latymer School’s alumni.